Buprenorphine 2 mg sublingual tablets

 The dosage should be individualised for each patient.
 The maintenance dosage will vary between individuals and should be determined by progressively increasing the dose until the minimal effective dose is identified.
 The mean maintenance daily dose is 8mg.
 The majority of patients will not require doses exceeding 16mg/day, however, the efficacy and safety of buprenorphine tablets was tested in clinical trials in doses up to 24mg per day.

 The dosage is titrated according to reassessment of the clinical status and global management of the patient.
 Unsatisfactory stabilisation on 16mg per day may be related to potential misuse or psychiatric comorbidities.
-In these cases alternative treatment options should be taken into account.
+In these case alternative treatment options should be taken into account.

 Daily dispensing of buprenorphine is recommended, particularly during the initiation of treatment.
 Then, after stabilisation, the patient may be given a supply of the product sufficient for several days of treatment.
 However, it is recommended that the amount of the product dispensed be limited to a maximum of 7 days or according to local requirements.